RobertTalbert/calculus/planning/mth201-week3-planning.md

 Focus on practice with the concepts from Day 1:

 - Setting up and evaluating the limit to get a derivative
-- Finding the value of a derivative
+- Finding the value of a derivative at different points given a graph

 ## Module 2B